 Expenditure is kept under review and best value for money sought or costs further reduced where possible.
-Since January 2022 inflation and in particular rising energy costs have affected the Bureau's operating costs so increased attention has been given to keeping control of expenditure.
+Since January 2021 inflation and in particular rising energy costs have affected the Bureau's operating costs so increased attention has been given to keeping control of expenditure.
+A balance is sought between remunerating employees, so as to reward performance and help retain and recruit them, and the pressure this puts on running costs and the need to secure funding.

-In addition to the reports presented at board meetings as noted above, a business development plan was prepared for the three-year period 2019 to 2022 which identified the factors impacting on the bureau, and the priorities, strategies and actions for the period.
-Progress against this plan was regularly reviewed and a new plan is being prepared for the following three years.
+In addition to the reports presented at board meetings as noted above, a new business development plan has been prepared for the three-year period 2023 to 2026 which identified the factors impacting on the bureau, and the priorities, strategies and actions for the period.
+Progress against this plan will be regularly reviewed and reported to the Board.